SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors International Business Machines Corporation - IBM

-NEW YORK, April 06, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP is investigating claims on behalf of investors of International Business Machines Corporation (“IBM” or the “Company”) (: IBM).
+NEW YORK, April 11, 2022 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of International Business Machines Corporation ("IBM" or the "Company") (NYSE: IBM).
 Such investors are advised to contact Robert S. Willoughby at [email protected] or 888-476-6529, ext.
 7980.

 The investigation concerns whether IBM and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.